nens/threedi-docs/source/a_introduction.rst

 Where to start?
 ---------------

-This document presents a description of the methods used in 3Di and tutorials how it is used.
+This document presents some tutorials and a description of the methods used in 3Di.
 This document will help the novice as well as the experienced 3Di-user.
 For the novice it contains background information and key points for creating a first model, while for the experienced user it will serve as a reference work.
 The manual contains the following sections:

-* Starting from :ref:`grid` the concepts behind the 3Di engine are explained in detail.
-Read these sections to learn how 3Di calculations work.

-* Then, :ref:`numerics` starts of a series of more technical sections you may need when modelling or getting some specific results.

-* Finally, :ref:`before_you_begin` is the place to start if you want to get stuck in using existing models or changing them.
+* The sections under *Tutorials* is the place to start if you want to get going with existing models and changing them.
+In these section we also describe how to get insight in the results and some best practices.

+* The section *Problem Solving* consists of a list that contains the most common Error messages including how to fix them.
+We also update here some known issues.

+* In the sections under *Physics*, the concepts behind the 3Di engine are explained in detail.
+Read these sections to get to know the processes and the computations of 3Di.

+* In the final part, *Model Concepts* clusters a series of numerical methods used by 3Di.

 Information about courses, examples, demonstrations and how to contact us can be found on: https://3diwatermanagement.com/.